farcaster-project/RFCs/02-user-stories.md

 ### Take a public offer

-A taker receives a public offer, parses and visualizes it, and might accept it.
+A taker sees a public offer, parses and visualizes it, and might accept it.
 If the taker wants to take the public offer he can try to connect to the maker and start the swap.
+This RFC does not define where the public offers are listed nor how a participant might have access to them.

 As this protocol doesn't ensure that the public offer is still live nor already taken, this action can fail.
 The maker might have "cancel" the offer by shuting down her node, or other taker might have connected already to the node.